zmoog/axios/README.md

 Defaults to current year and period.

-To select a differnt year or period, run:
+To select a different year or period, run:

+    # allowed values: FT01 and FT02
-    axios --period FT02 grades list  # allowed valuesL FT01 and FT02
+    axios --period FT02 grades list

+    # the year classes started
-    axios --year 2021 grades list  # the year classes started
+    axios --year 2021 grades list

-    axios --year 2021 --period FT01  # you can combine them, of course
+    # you can combine them, of course
+    axios --year 2021 --period FT01

 For help, run: